fengyuanchen/cropperjs/CONTRIBUTING.md

 ### Browser support

 Remember that Cropper supports multiple browsers and their versions; any contributed code must work in all of them.
-You can refer to the [browser support page](https://github.com/fengyuanchen/cropperjs#browser-support) for the current list of supported browsers.
+You can refer to the [browser support page](README.md#browser-support) for the current list of supported browsers.

 ## Notes for pull request

-- Keep the same code style.
+- Run the test suites in the `test` directory first.
-- Don't change the files of the `dist` directory.
+- Don't modify any files in the `dist` directory.
+- Follow the same code style as the library.